|Nutritional Guidelines (per serving)|

 In another mixing bowl, combine the flour, remaining 1/2 cup sugar, baking powder, and salt.
 Blend in the butter until the mixture resembles coarse meal.
 Add 1/4 cup boiling water and stir the mixture until it just forms a dough.

-Transfer the blackberry mixture to a seasoned cast iron skillet and bring to a boil, stirring often.
+Transfer the blackberry mixture to a seasoned cast iron skillet and bring to a boil on the stovetop, stirring often.
 Drop spoonfuls of the dough onto the boiling mixture.

-Place the skillet on the foil-lined baking sheet to catch any overspill.
+Place the skillet on the foil-lined baking sheet to catch any overspill from the berries.

 Bake the cobbler in the middle of the preheated oven for 20 to 25 minutes, or until the topping is golden.